| A

 not always plentiful and one’s well-being was equated with

+having eaten a meal.
 Dining in a traditional setting with the Chinese does not require

 an etiquette lesson.
 However, being familiar with a few cultural